CS3704-VT/Course/Project/Process.md

 # Process

-### __Lightning Talk__
+### __Lightning Talk__ (15%)
 * Your group must complete an oral proposal presentation during class provding an overview of the project you wish to complete for the semester.
 This talk must include a problem statement, your proposed solution, how your proposed work relates to the overall project goal, and **at least one** example `requirement` use cases (see below for details).
 You may divide the presenting duties among your team however you wish, but the talk must be **_no more than 5 minutes_**.
 There will also be a brief time of Q&A from students after each presentation on your proposed work.

-The proposal oral presentation will be graded according to [this rubric](https://docs.google.com/spreadsheets/d/11xcUHQSFY8ux6Uu5WFnAOOUkZMLuNnf71mxmHcMmo8c/edit?usp=sharing).
+   **Rubric: TBD**

 #### __Use Case__